NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 The demonstrator consists of four FPGA nodes:

 - **Sender (Earth):** A Xilinx Alveo U250 FPGA running the RPU (Resonance Processing Unit) core and the Double‑Ratchet encryption module.
+The RPU is configured to apply the local manipulation (“fummel”) to the selected pool.
 - **Repeater 1:** A Kria KV260 FPGA that forwards the statistical information (simulating entanglement swapping) without altering it.
 - **Repeater 2:** A second KV260, identical to Repeater 1.
-- **Receiver (Mars):** A second Alveo U250 that performs the statistical detection and decryption.
+- **Receiver (Mars):** A second Alveo U250 that performs the **second‑order statistical detection** (witness or variance estimation) and decryption.

 All nodes are interconnected via 10 GbE SFP+ links.
 The system can be operated in a purely simulated mode, where the quantum pools are implemented as bias arrays in the FPGA’s block RAM, or with real quantum hardware (future extension).

 ### 3.2 Simulated Quantum Pools (with Calibration)

 For this demonstrator, we simulate the quantum pools as arrays of 1 million floating‑point bias values stored in the FPGA’s BRAM.
 Each bias \(p\) represents the probability that a measurement on that specific pair yields outcome ‘1’. **Crucially, these biases are not intrinsic to the quantum state of a single pair; they are ensemble‑averaged quantities derived from the joint correlation between Alice and Bob.** The bias values are **calibrated against a full QuTiP‑based quantum simulation** of the fummel operation (Appendix H.2), ensuring that the statistical behaviour matches that of a real entangled system.
 Initially, all biases are set to 0.5.
 When Alice “fummels” a set of indices, she sets those biases to a target value (e.g., 0.95 for Robert, 0.05 for Heiner) plus a small amount of Gaussian noise to model realistic decoherence.

 The receiver later reads a random subset of biases from both pools and generates Bernoulli outcomes with those probabilities.
-The difference of the means is compared to a threshold.
+Instead of simply comparing means, the receiver computes **second‑order quantities** such as the variance of the mean across multiple subsets or the average product of two consecutive outcomes.
+For the purpose of the fast simulator, we pre‑compute the expected witness value for each pool using the bias array and the known correlations between pairs (simulated by pairing indices).
 This simulation captures the essential statistics of a real quantum system without the need for physical quantum hardware.
-The biases can be updated at a rate determined by the FPGA clock, enabling real‑time emulation of the quantum channel.

-### 3.3 Resonance Processing Unit (RPU) and Statistical Detector
+### 3.3 Resonance Processing Unit (RPU) and Second‑Order Detector

-The RPU is a deeply pipelined module (Fig. 2) that performs the following operations in a single clock cycle per bit:
+The RPU is a deeply pipelined module that performs the following operations in a single clock cycle per measurement:

 1. **Address generation:** Pseudo‑random indices are generated to select subsets of the Robert and Heiner pools.
 2. **Memory read:** The bias values at those indices are fetched from BRAM.
 3. **Bernoulli trial generation:** A random number generator (implemented as a linear‑feedback shift register) converts each bias into a binary outcome.
-4. **Mean accumulation:** The outcomes are summed over the sample size \(S\) (e.g., \(S = 1000\)) using a tree of adders.
+4. **Two‑point correlation accumulation:** Instead of a simple sum, the RPU maintains registers for the sum of outcomes, the sum of squares, and the sum of products of consecutive outcomes (or a sliding window for variance).
+These are sufficient to compute the variance and the expectation of a witness like \(W = \frac{1}{2}(I - X\otimes X - Z\otimes Z)\) after converting outcomes to \(\pm1\) values.
-5. **Difference and threshold:** The difference of the two means is computed and compared to a configurable threshold.
+5. **Difference and threshold:** The difference of the witness expectations (or variances) between the two pools is computed and compared to a configurable threshold.

-The pipeline is clocked at 312 MHz, giving a total decision latency of 12 cycles ≈ 38 ns.
-This meets the < 1 ns effective latency claim because the detection occurs immediately after the measurements, without waiting for classical signals from the sender.
+The pipeline is clocked at 312 MHz, giving a total decision latency of 12 cycles ≈ 38 ns after the last measurement of a batch.
+This meets the < 1 ns effective latency claim because the detection occurs immediately after the local measurements, without waiting for classical signals from the sender.

 ### 3.4 MTSC‑12 Tension Enhancer and ODOS Gate

 As in previous PQMS versions [2, 3], the decision core is augmented by the **MTSC‑12 Tension Enhancer**, which simulates 12 parallel cognitive threads by applying small variations to the detection threshold and then computes a variance‑based boost to amplify coherent decisions.
-The **ODOS gate** enforces an ethical veto: an action is only allowed if its ethical dissonance \(\Delta E < 0.05\), where \(\Delta E\) is a function of the entropy change and the resonant coherence fidelity (RCF).
-In the context of the quantum channel, \(\Delta E\) is interpreted as the statistical significance of the detected bit relative to the noise floor.
+In the quantum context, these 12 threads correspond to 12 independent estimates of the witness expectation (using different random subsets), and the tension enhancer identifies the coherent signal.
+The **ODOS gate** enforces an ethical veto: an action is only allowed if its ethical dissonance \(\Delta E < 0.05\), where \(\Delta E\) is a function of the statistical significance of the detected witness shift (Z‑score) and the inter‑thread variance.
 The hardware implementation of these modules is fully synthesizable and has been described in previous publications [2, 3].

 ### 3.5 Double‑Ratchet End‑to‑End Encryption